git-akihakune/ThePromisedNeverland/documentation/gamedocs/Map-Explanation.md

 Each of those areas are also splitted into smaller specific locations.
 ### Ager
-(1a) Southest Ager
+(1a) Southest Ager - "Grand House"
 You will be dropped here at the game's start.
-The Grand House is also here.
-You will be taken back to the Grand House after a day if you haven't escaped Ager.
+You will be taken back to the Grand House by the Mother, after a day, if you haven't escaped Ager.
 (1b) Southwest Ager
 A playfield for the children.
 Contains many interactive objects.
 (1c) Northeast Ager
 There is a part of the high wall that seems climbable here.
 There is a small forest behind the town landscape.
 (1d) Northwest Ager
-There is a part of the high wall that seems climbable here.
+Contain many houses.
+The scenery is almost the same as Northeast Ager, but the area seems to have some secrets.

 ### Valtameri
+*This content will be added in 2.0 update*
 (2a) Inner Valtameri - North
 (2b) Inner Valtameri - Middle
 (2c) Inner Valtameri - South